The Bell Inn, Purton Stoke

 It is almost exactly half way along the road that runs from Purton to Cricklade and The Bell is right beside that road, ready to tempt passing travellers with the promise of good beer, good food and a friendly welcome.

-A brand-new 42 seat al la carte restaurant, which serves lunch and dinner at sensible prices, is proving especially popular with locals and those from farther afield.
+The pub's 42 seater restaurant, which serves lunch and dinner at sensible prices, has always proved especially popular with locals and those from farther afield.

 However, The Bell, which has been a fully-licensed inn for more than 150 years, has not always been such a relaxing refuge.
 In 1844 the licensee was prosecuted for keeping a disorderly house, but at some later stage the Rev. T. B. Carter became the owner and the good reverend entrusted the lease to Arkell's in 1908 and sold the freehold in 1926.